Amy Sherald: Early life

-Sherald was born on August 30, 1973, in Columbus, Georgia, to dentist Amos P. Sherald III and Geraldine W. Sherald.
+Sherald was born on August 30, 1973, in Columbus, Georgia, United States, to dentist Amos P. Sherald III and Geraldine W. Sherald.
 Her great-grandfather was a German Jewish tailor, and the family belonged to the all-white Worldwide Church of God, celebrating the Sabbath on Friday night, honoring Old Testament holidays such as Passover, and dispensing with Christmas and Easter.
 As a schoolchild, Sherald had an early interest in art, staying in during recess to draw and often adding images to the ends of sentences, depicting whatever she was writing about—a house, a flower, a bird.
-Despite this interest, it came as a shock to Sherald, on her first and only school field trip to a museum, to realize art could be a profession.
+Despite this interest, it came as a shock to Sherald, on her first and only school field trip to a museum, to realize that art could be a profession.
 In particular, the trip to the Columbus Museum allowed her to see Object Permanence, a painting by realistic portrait artist Bo Bartlett that included the image of a black man.
 Seeing her own world reflected in the halls of the museum world was transforming:What was so shocking when I first went to a museum, was to find out that art wasn't something in a book, in an encyclopedia, that people did [art] a long time ago, that it was real life.
-And then, when I saw an image of a person of color, it all came together in that moment—that this was something real, that somebody created this who was alive at the same time that I was alive.Notwithstanding this revelatory experience, Sherald's parents wanted her career to be in medicine, and discouraged her from pursuing art.
+And then, when I saw an image of a person of color, it all came together in that moment—that this was something real, that somebody created this who was alive at the same time that I was alive.Not withstanding this revelatory experience, Sherald's parents wanted her career to be in medicine, and discouraged her from pursuing art.
 Sherald has said her mother's opposition increased her determination: "She was a black woman born in 1930s Alabama where everything was really about surviving.
 I always say that she was the perfect mother for me, because what I needed was somebody to prove wrong.
 I'm a strong woman because I was raised by one, and I'm a better person for that."

-Sherald's upbringing also influenced the specific themes of interest to Sherald in her painting career.
-Attending school in a predominantly white area of the South, she was often one of few African American students in her class.
+Sherald's upbringing also influenced the specific themes of interest to her in her painting career.
+Attending school in a predominantly white area of the South, she was often one of few African-American students in her class.
 Her position was further complicated by her light-colored hair and skin.
 The experience made Sherald conscious of race from an early age, as well as the related social cues, again informed by her mother: "'You're different from everybody else [...]
 You need to speak a certain way and act a certain way.'
 That's what my mom told me on the first day of school."
 Especially looking back on her upbringing from her postgraduate vantage point, Sherald felt black life in the South was often reduced to a singular narrative and sought to make paintings that created new, alternative narratives about African American life.